Laidlaw College

-Laidlaw College (previously known as the Bible College of New Zealand) is an evangelical Christian theological college based in Auckland, in New Zealand.
-The college operates two campuses in Auckland (Henderson and Manukau) and one in Christchurch, and offers theology and biblical studies courses by distance.
-Laidlaw College has also established key partnerships with a number of colleges and churches in New Zealand.
+Laidlaw College (previously known as the Bible College of New Zealand) is an evangelical Christian theological college based in Auckland, New Zealand.
+The college has a campus in Auckland (Henderson) and one in Christchurch.
+It offers an integrated suite of programmes in counselling, teacher education and theology from certificates through to degree level.
+Students can study onsite or online via distance learning - part or full time.
+Laidlaw College has also established key partnerships with a number of colleges and churches in New Zealand through its Centre for Church Leadership.